OSINTer-Platform/.github/profile/README.md

 import into any Markdown editor for evaluation.
 It also enables user customization and integration with third-party utilities.

-Additionally, OSINTer uses proprietary machine learning pipelines to better handle and organize the large volume of data collected, making it even more user-friendly and efficient.
+Additionally, OSINTer uses machine learning pipelines to better handle and organize the large volume of data collected, making it even more user-friendly and efficient.